bjvanderweij/dflock/README.md

 The diff of each merge request will show only the changes in its corresponding commit.
 That is, the diff of the merge request corresponding to `d2` will show only the changes in `c2` and that of `d3` only the changes in `c3`.

-The merge requests should be merged in order.
-Once the merge request of `d1` has been merged (make sure to delete the source branch), Gitlab will automatically update the target branch of the next merge request to the upstream.
+Because the merge requests are stacked, `d1` should be merged first (make sure to check the box for deleting the source branch).
+After it has been merged, Gitlab will automatically update the target branch of the next merge request to the upstream.
+You can then merge `d2`, deleting its source branch, and so on.

-If you have any merge conflicts, be sure to solve the by rebasing your local branch on the upstream (e.g., using `dfl pull`).

-Gitlab supports [merge request dependencies](https://docs.gitlab.com/user/project/merge_requests/dependencies/#nested-dependencies) which prevent a merge before its dependencies have been merged.
-This is ideal for stacked merge requests, but dflock does not yet support automatically setting these dependencies.

 ## Stacked pull requests on Github